 This case highlights the importance of ensuring that the correct route for serving notice and gaining possession is followed.

 Please note the date this article was published as the law or the essence may have changed since it was posted.
 You should always seek independent legal advice if you are intending to rely on any of the contents.
+Unless stated otherwise this article only reflects the position for the Private Rented Sector in England and therefore may not apply to other countries within the United Kingdom.

 All resources & news